PhluantMobile/dojo_js/README.md

 ### Standard AJAX Requests

 This function allows for AJAX requests.
 Both GET and POST requests are supported.
+Using Yahoo Query Language (YQL) is also supported for enhanced CORS capabilities.
 If the expected return data is in JSON format, instructions can be passed to convert the data into a JavaScript object.
 Using a callback function is optional, but will be necessary to use the response data.
-Unless explicitly specified in a campaign contract, we are not responsible for ensuring cross-domain access or any other accessibility issue concerning a non-Phluant AJAX source.
+Unless explicitly specified in a campaign contract, Phluant is not responsible for ensuring cross-domain access or any other accessibility issue concerning a non-Phluant AJAX source.
+YQL may not resolve all cross-domain access issues.

 Required specs: